 Know Forgiveness is a Process

 The relationship between you and the individual with an addiction will not become mended at the snap of your fingers.
-You can say you forgive the person, but you can also make it clear that his or her actions hurt you.
+You can say you forgive the person, but you can also make it clear that their actions hurt you.
 Forgiving is not the same as forgetting, and you need to know that it takes time for those wounds to heal.